bjjonswold/Lab09Dictionaries/README.md

 # Lab09Dictionaries
 Dictionaries Warmup Lab

-# Attached is some code
-Review the provided code and answer the following questions.
-Feel free to talk with other students about any concepts you may be stuck on, and don't forget about the reminder on dictionaries listed at the end of this file.

 # Step 1 -- Self Explanation
+Please take a look at the collegeAddress dictionary and answer the following questions.

 1. What are the keys listed in the dictionary named collegeAddress?
 You can verify the keys by printing them out in the program using the dict.keys() method.
 2. What happens if you try to add a second 'State' key into the schoolAddress dictionary?
 Answer as a comment within your program.
 3. Can you add in a key that is a number instead of a string?
 If you can, add a key that is an int or float type to the dictionary.